 With muscles in good working order – strong and supple and smart – the bones move into the right place and we experience a better ease in the body, and more function.
 In terms of our mind, it takes great levels of concentration to change habits that might be impeding our sense of wellness in the body.
 Chronic or recurring pain and soreness in our daily lives are just some of the symptoms that things are not quite in order.
 There can also be feelings of stress, fatigue or just feeling “not right.”
 Pilates is designed to improve this dis-ease.
 By using our mind to both listen to the body and direct it, we come into a real sense of strength and power in ourselves.
 This allows us to achieve a higher level of overall fitness, and improves our quality of life.

 Lastly, Pilates knew that by getting the blood pumping, taking some deep breaths, and really moving, that we will have a “lift of the spirit.”

 The Pilates Method is practiced on the mat, and on specific equipment designed by Mr. Pilates.
-The workouts are adaptable to many different populations from the pregnant mother to the tri-athlete, from a sedentary person returning to exercise to a fit zoomer.
-Both mat and equipment workouts are excellent and offered at the studio.
+The workouts are adaptable and accessible for everyone, no matter your fitness level.